To raise a better athlete, don’t specialize

 But why might a college or professional coach see more value in the multi-sport experience?
 Why should young athletes and their parents prefer that approach?
 Consider some of the benefits:

-- Better understanding of competition and teamwork.
-Competing on multiple teams improves sportsmanship and teaches young athletes to build positive relationships with different groups of people.
+• Better understanding of competition and teamwork.
+Competing on multiple teams teaches young athletes to act as good sports and build positive relationships with different groups of people.

-- More fundamental gross motor skill development.
+• More fundamental gross motor skill development.
 Each sport has its own unique range of motions, but they all require and build coordination, balance, flexibility, agility and strength.
-Mastering more sport-specific techniques makes for more well-rounded athletes by correcting for asymmetries in their athletic toolkit.
+Mastering a variety of sport-specific techniques makes for more well-rounded athletes by correcting for asymmetries in their athletic toolkit.

-- Reduced risk for injury.
-By allowing athletes to rest certain musculoskeletal groups during offseasons—say, their lower legs during baseball season and upper body during soccer season—the multi-sport approach can help keep athletes healthy.
-Overuse injuries are far more common in athletes who specialize.
+• Reduced risk for injury.
+By allowing athletes to rest certain musculoskeletal groups during offseasons — say, their lower legs during baseball season and upper body during soccer season — the multi-sport approach can help keep athletes healthy.
+Overuse injuries, from repetitive movements without sufficient recovery, are far more common in athletes who specialize.

 Let kids choose their sports